| 1. What is E-Commerce? The following are various definitions of E-commerce which refers

 be e-commerce ready by June 2002.
 It is also the national thrust and objective for

+the country to become the e-services center in Asia.
 More importantly, the trend in public service is towards the

 conduct of transactions in digitized form and facilitated through electronic